codler/Python-WebSocket/README.markdown

 			pass

 #### Some notes
-* One thread per connection takes about 8MB RAM each!
+* One-thread-per-connection takes about >8MB RAM for each connection!
+I recommend using asynchronous-socket instead.

 ## Feedback